-- IRC at a rate of 25%. - A municipality surcharge on IRC of up to 2.5%. - Social security contributions for employees (see Question 12). - A municipal tax on transfers of real estate (up to 15% for offshore companies). - An annual real estate tax ranging between 0.2% and 5%. - Value added tax (VAT).
-This is usually charged at a rate of 19%, although different rates apply for certain goods and services and in the regions of Azores and Madeira. - 18.
-Please explain how each of the following are taxed: - Dividends paid to foreign corporate shareholders. - Dividends received from foreign companies. - Interest paid to foreign corporate shareholders. - Intellectual property (IP) royalties paid to foreign corporate shareholders.

-- Dividends paid to foreign corporate shareholders.
+- IRC at the rate of 25%. - A municipality surcharge on IRC of up to 2.5%. - Social security contributions for employees (see Question 12). - A municipal tax on transfers of real estate (up to 15% for offshore companies). - An annual real estate tax ranging from between 0.2% and 5%. - Value added tax (VAT).
+This is usually charged at a rate of 21%.
+Different rates apply for certain goods and services and in the regions of Azores and Madeira. - 18.
+Please explain how each of the following is taxed: - Dividends paid to foreign corporate shareholders. - Dividends received from foreign companies. - Interest paid to foreign corporate shareholders. - Intellectual property (IP) royalties paid to foreign corporate shareholders. - Dividends paid to foreign corporate shareholders.
 Dividends (other than stock dividends) paid to a non-resident company without a permanent establishment in Portugal are subject to a 25% withholding tax.
-Under Portuguese legislation implementing Council Directive (EC) No. 435/90 on the Taxation of parent companies and subsidiaries, dividends paid by Portuguese subsidiaries to EU parent companies are exempt from withholding tax (Decree Law no. 123/92, July 22).
-Companies licensed to operate within the freetrade zones of Madeira and Santa Maria (Azores) are also exempt from withholding tax. - Dividends received from foreign companies.
-Inbound dividends are added to the company's taxable income for IRC purposes. - Interest paid to foreign corporate shareholders.
-Interest paid to foreign companies is subject to a 20% withholding tax (or 25% for interest on corporate bonds issued before 16 October 1994). - IP royalties.
-All royalties are subject to a 15% withholding tax.
-Exemptions apply if royalties are paid within a tax regime for a group of companies, provided that the payment relates to a tax period in which the regime applies. - 19.
-Does your jurisdiction have thin capitalisation rules (restrictions on loans from foreign affiliates)?
+Dividends paid by Portuguese subsidiaries to EU parent companies are exempt from withholding tax (Decree Law no. 123/92, July 22).
+Companies licensed to operate within the free-trade zones of Madeira and Santa Maria (Azores) are also exempt from withholding tax. - Dividends received from foreign companies.
+Dividends received from foreign companies are added to the company's taxable income for IRC purposes. - Interest paid to foreign corporate shareholders.
+Interest paid to foreign corporate shareholders is subject to a 20% withholding tax (or 25% for interest on corporate bonds issued before 16 October 1994).

+IP royalties.
+All IP royalties are subject to a 15% withholding tax.
+Exemptions apply if royalties are paid within a tax regime for a group of companies, provided that the payment relates to a tax period in which the regime applies.